jRichardeau/vscode-vsproj/README.md

 | `vsproj.enable`         | Enable/disable this extension.
 | `vsproj.projExtension`  | VS project file to watch and update.
 Defaults: "njsproj"
 | `vsproj.itemType`       | Mapping from file extension to vsproj XML element.
 Defaults to: <br/> `{ "*": "Content", ".ts": "TypeScriptCompile" }`
-| `vsproj.silentDeletion` | Silently delete items from vsproj when their corresponding files are removed.
-Default: `false`.
 | `vsproj.includeRegex`   | Regular expression to match files you want to add to vsproj.
 | `vsproj.excludeRegex`   | Regular expression to exclude files you do not want to add to vsproj.